tumelogasetlolwe/E-Commerce-App-Automation-Testing/README.md

 # E-Commerce-App-Automation-Testing

-The Project requirements were to automate and generate a report for a created test plan for an e-commerce application to test all possible test scenarios using Selenium WebDriver & BDD Cucumber.
+The Project requirements were to automate and generate a report for a created test plan for an e-commerce application to test all possible test scenarios using Selenium WebDriver, BDD Cucumber & TestNG using Page Object Model (POM) in Java.

 # Project Summary: